gcangela/basic-node-server/README.md

 *Now each time you save your changes in your editor the website will automatically reload*

-***REMEMBER to delete the .git file after you have cloned this repository and initialize your own respository!!!!!***
+***REMEMBER to delete the .git folder after you have cloned this repository and initialize your own respository!!!!!***